divyadhimaan/system-design-playground/concepts/networks.md

 - To solve this problem, `HTTP 3.0(QUIC)` uses UDP instead of TCP.
 Itused UPD because there are no acknowledgments.
 It provides streams, ordered delivery and all other features of НТТР 2.0. НТТР 3.0 will be called QUIC.

+### HLS - HTTP Live Streaming

+It is a media streaming protocol developed by Apple for delivering video and audio content over the internet